Baton Rouge Perio Logo

 TRAVELING BACTERIA

-Inflammation of the oral tissue has also been linked to respiratory problems.
+Inflammation of the oral tissue has also been linked to respiratory concerns.
 Oral bacteria causing the irritation can travel to the lungs, and contribute to the inflammation of the lung lining.
 This creates respiratory problems because it limits the amount of air that passes freely through the lungs.

 If you are diagnosed with respiratory disease or periodontal disease, it is possible will work with your physician to plan how to best treat both conditions and eliminate further complications.